-Example #1: In example #1, Standardized 150-day Milk dropped in the summer months.
-Three possible scenarios to explain this drop which can include, but are not limited to:
+Example #1: In the example #1, the standardized 150 day milk drops in the summer months.
+Three possible scenarios to explain this drop can include but are not limited to:

-1) Cows are subjected to heat stress and do not have adequate cooling in place to maintain milk production or minimize decreases in milk production.
+Cows are subjected to heat stress and do not have adequate cooling in place to maintain milk production or minimize decreases in milk production.